hgf700/WarThunder_Map_Rangefinder/README.md

 5. **YOLO detection:** The neural network analyzes the screenshot to detect both the **player** and the **marker**.
    ![YOLO Neural network analyzing the capture](assets/2.jpg)

+## plans for future

+implement automatic scale detection which will be requiring pytesseract ocr and cv2 thresholding

 ## ⚠️ Disclaimer